FelixHerrmann/FHConstraints/README.md

 ### [Swift Package Manager](https://swift.org/package-manager/)

-Add the following to the dependencies of your `Package.swift:
+Add the following to the dependencies of your `Package.swift`:

 ```swift
 .package(url: "https://github.com/FelixHerrmann/FHConstraints", from: "x.x.x")